Elective on English Culture, Literature and Art

 Course aims

-Getting acquainted with peculiarities of British culture from mid-19th century (high Victorian time) to the 21st century.
-Understanding connections between historical events, political and social processes and culture.
+Getting acquainted with English culture from the mid-19 th century England to the wider 21st century Anglophone sphere.
+Understanding connections between historical events and

 Brief description of the course